BH-M87/roo-cli/README.md

 	"message": "Write a function to calculate the Fibonacci sequence", "cwd": "/path/to/working/directory",
 	"auto": false,
 	"rules": "11.
 Always use ES6 syntax.
-12. Use async/await instead of promises."
+12. Use async/await instead of promises.",
+	"roleDefinition": "You are an expert JavaScript developer with deep knowledge of algorithms."
 }
 ```